-Orioles beat Rays 4-2 in first game of doubleheader
+Orioles end Rays’ 5-game win streak to open doubleheader

 The doubleheader is only the third in the Rays’ 22 seasons at Tropicana Field.
 They split against Detroit on Sept.
 30, 2004, in a game rescheduled by Hurricane Frances, and they split against Oakland in a regularly scheduled doubleheader on June 10, 2017.

 A day after his season debut following knee surgery, Trumbo drove in Mason Williams in the ninth inning.
+Trumbo led the majors with 47 home runs in 2016.

 Williams went 2 for 4 and played in his first game with the Orioles.

 Ty Blach (1-2) got the win after going five innings in his fourth start for Baltimore.
+The left-hander took some satisfaction from his first Orioles victory coming in a spoiler situation.

+“For sure, especially with the season that we’ve had,” Blach said.
+“It’s been one of those years.
+But it’s awesome to have everybody here in September and everybody pulling for each other.
+Really nice team win.”

 Richard Bleier pitched the ninth for his third save in four opportunities.
+Shawn Alexander, Mychal Givens and Bleier combined for five strikeouts, no walks and three scattered singles in four innings.

 Ruiz’s ninth home run came in the fifth off Rays starter Trevor Richards, driving in Baltimore’s first two runs and tying it at 2.